Chester F.C.: National League North (2018–present)

 Bignot was replaced by joint managers Anthony Johnson and Bernard Morley.
 Chester also gained Swansway Group as a new sponsor in the 2017–18 season, which resulted in their stadium gaining the nickname, the Swansway Chester Stadium (commonly known as the Deva Stadium).
 Chester had a promising start to their 2018–19 season in the National League North, as they gained 7 wins from their first 15 matches.
 In the same period of time though, Chester suffered one of their heaviest defeats in decades; losing 8–1 to Blyth Spartans.
-Overall, Chester achieved a solid 16-14-12 record, which elevated them to 9th on the table with 62 points.
-In fact, Chester were just 3 points off a playoff promotion spot.
+Overall, Chester achieved a solid 16-14-12 record, which elevated them to 9th on the table with 62 points, three points off a play-off spot.
 In the FA Cup, Chester were defeated 4–3 in the third qualifying round by ninth tier Dunston UTS.

 In the following season, Chester finished in 6th place after a decision to end the season in March due to the disruption caused by the COVID-19 pandemic.
-The season was finished on a points per game basis, however, Chester lost out by 3–2 in the play-offs to Altrincham.
+The season was finished on a points per game basis, with Chester losing out 3–2 in the play-offs to Altrincham.
 In January 2021, the National League North season was declared null and void with Chester in 3rd place after 17 matches.

-Steve Watson was appointed manager on 23 December 2021.
-He left the club by mutual consent at the end of the season.
+Steve Watson was appointed manager on 23 December 2021 but left the club by mutual consent at the end of the season.

 On 12 May 2022, the club's former academy head coach Calum McIntyre was appointed as the new first team coach at the age of 28.
+During his tenure, he led Chester to two play-off campaigns including a play-off final, losing to Scunthorpe United in extra time.
+The Seals also made an appearance in the first round proper of the FA Cup for the first time since the 2014–15 season, losing to York City away in a replay.

+Due to a difficult season following Chester's play-off defeat, it was decided that McIntyre would leave the club following the end of his contract at the end of the 2025–26 season.
+On 28 February 2026, McIntyre left his role as first team manager by mutual consent following a 2–1 home win against Spennymoor Town.
+On 1 March 2026, it was announced that first team coach and player Connell Rawlinson would takeup the job on an interim basis.
+Rawlinson guided Chester to a 7th place finish, inside the play-off places but his side lost in an away tie to Macclesfield 2–1.

+On 4th May 2026, Chester announced Phil Parkinson as their new first-team manager on a two-year contract.
+He kicked off his tenure with a 2-1 away win over Chorley.